Learn about moderation tools on this page.

 Every user connected to the internet is assigned an IP address, and every site you visit can see your IP address.
 Flockmod allows its moderators (with the correct privileges) to see its user’s IP addresses in order to keep their room safe.
 When any moderation action (mutes, kicks, or bans) are taken, Flockmod uses IP addresses to assign the action to the user.

 If you are a moderator and have the correct privilege, you can see a user’s IP address by right clicking on their name in the userlist or by checking “Show user events” in the configuration menu; their IP address will appear next to their name in the chat when they enter and leave.
-You must have “Show user events” enabled to find a user’s IP address after they have left the room, so it is highly suggested to have it on.
+You must have “Show user events” enabled to find a user’s IP address after they have left the room, so it is highly recommended have it on.

 So what can I do if there is a user I don’t want in my room anymore?